Flagger

 gcloud dns record-sets transaction add --zone=istio \

---name="${DOMAIN}" --ttl=300 --type=A ${GATEWAY_IP}
+--name= "${DOMAIN}" --ttl=300 --type=A ${GATEWAY_IP}

 gcloud dns record-sets transaction add --zone=istio \

---name="www.${DOMAIN}" --ttl=300 --type=A ${GATEWAY_IP}
+--name= "www.${DOMAIN}" --ttl=300 --type=A ${GATEWAY_IP}

 gcloud dns record-sets transaction add --zone=istio \

---name="*.${DOMAIN}" --ttl=300 --type=A ${GATEWAY_IP}
+--name= "*.${DOMAIN}" --ttl=300 --type=A ${GATEWAY_IP}

 gcloud dns record-sets transaction execute --zone istio

-Verify that the wildcard DNS is working (replace example.com with your domain):
+Verify that the wildcard DNS is working (replace example.com

-watch host test.example.com
+Copy watch host test.example.com

 Install Helm